khulnasoft-lab/design.khulnasoft.com/contents/patterns/headers.md

 ### Sticky Position

 The header can have a sticky position to remain visible at the top of the screen as the user scrolls down the page.
-Setting a sticky position will help users quickly access the breadcrumb and the main page actions, even when they are further down the page.
+Setting a sticky position helps the user quickly access the breadcrumb and the main page actions, even when they are scrolled further down the page.
 This is especially useful for pages with a lot of content.
 Style a sticky header according to the [elevation](/product-foundations/elevation) guidelines and consider using a smaller font size for the title to reduce the header height.
 Avoid using a sticky position for headers on short pages where the header could entirely cover the content.
 In these cases, the header should remain at the top of the page.

 TODO: [ADD STICKY GIF]